Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover: Fluctuation spectrum

 which for the harmonic oscillator is simply \footnote{The \ac{eom} for the fluctuations in the \ac{lo} \ac{eft} with a harmonic potential can be solved exactly and our \ac{lo} result is consistent with the appropriate limit of the exact solution (see Section~\ref{sec:fluctuations-harmonic-potential}).}

 The fluctuations of the charge density are illustrated in Fig.~\ref{fig:wf-linear-regime}.
-Note that the result does not depend on the spin \(\ell\) of the fluctuations.
-To see the effect of the spin we need to add the next order in the \ac{wkb} expansion, see Section~\ref{sec:low-energy-regime}.
+Note that the result does not depend on the angular momentum \(\ell\) of the fluctuations.
+To see the effect of the angular momentum we need to add the next order in the \ac{wkb} expansion, see Section~\ref{sec:low-energy-regime}.